 Q. What format do you use to stream your channels?

-A. All of our channels were originally encoded using Advanced Audio Coding (AAC).
+A. All of our music channels are dual encoded using MP3 and Advanced Audio Coding (AAC).
 AAC+ is an audio coding standard for lossy digital audio compression.
-Designed to be the successor of the MP3 format, AAC generally achieves better sound quality than MP3 at similar bit rates. we have recently made the decision to change back to MP3 encoding due to compatibility with many devices and web players,
+Designed to be the successor of the MP3 format, AAC generally achieves better sound quality than MP3 at similar bit rates.
+UK Retro 4050 & Radio Malvern International all dual stream in both MP3 and aacPlus, all other spoken word channels stream in standard MP3 format.

 Q. What is the best way to listen to Pumpkin FM on a Desktop PC?